harness/developer-hub/release-notes/continuous-delivery.md

 - Execution logs were not available once a step timed out.
 (CDS-56745)

   This issue was introduced at implementation and has been fixed.
-- Nexus 3 artifact **Tag** and **Repository** values were not updated when switching the repo type.
+- Nexus 3 artifact **Tag** and **Repository** values were not updated when switching the repository type.
 (CDS-56640)

-  When switching repository format from Raw to Docker or any other supported formats, the **Tag** and **Repository** input fields were not cleared.
+  When switching the repository format from Raw to Docker or any other supported formats, the **Tag** and **Repository** input fields were not cleared.
 This is fixed and the fields are cleared.
-- Schema validation for step group templates not working.
+- Schema validation for step group templates was not working.
 (CDS-56492)

   Validation is now working.
 The entityType in template schema needed to be passed.
-- Docker artifact label expressions were not resolved in SSH/WinRm Command step scripts.
+- Docker artifact label expressions were not resolved in SSH or WinRm Command step scripts.
 (CDS-54744)

   You can now copy custom artifact output labels which have a '.' or a '-' in the output label and use that in an expression without encountering any errors during expression evaluation.
 - Editing SSH credentials in the Infrastructure Definition was failing.
 (CDS-54519)